Sell your unwanted Christmas presents online

 Got a naff woolly jumper or some dodgy socks you don't want?
 John Fitzsimons reviews the best sites to flog them onto somebody who actually wants them!

 The highlight of Christmas for me is actually Boxing Day, as that's the day all of my extended family get together to share presents.

 And the reason it's always such a laugh is that my Nan is absolutely barking when it comes to buying Christmas presents.
 Many years ago she bought my father a plastic toy mobile phone as his present - two years ago my uncle got a single oven glove.

 It's thanks to people like my Nan that online auction sites really started up - a place to flog your unwanted Christmas presents to people that might actually appreciate them.

 Let's start with the site we have all heard of: eBay.
 Chances are, if you have ever felt the need to flog something online, this will be your first port of call.

 And that's understandable - not only is it free to register with the site, it has an average of more than 14 million auctions going on at any one time.
 So if you want to reach a load of people with whatever it is you're selling, it's well worth a go.

-If whatever you're selling is priced at less than 99p then you won't be charged a seller's fee, but anything above that level and you will have to fork out.
-Fees from private sellers (as opposed to people with their own eBay shop) start at 15p, and can go all the way up to £1.30.
+There are plenty of fees to take into account though.
+If whatever you're selling is priced at less than 99p then you won't be charged a seller's fee (for the first 100 items you list in a month, anyway), but after that you will have to fork out.
+Fees for private sellers (as opposed to people with their own eBay shop) start at 10p per item, and can go all the way up to £1.30.